Rome PowerPoint with Video Clips + Presenter Notes (Ancient Rome)

 This 30 slide PowerPoint also includes presenter notes that aid your understanding of each slide and can act as a cheat sheet for details you may forget.
 Some slides have maps and discussion questions to help engage your students.

-Save some money & make it easy on yourself by grabbing this amazing product, along with the entire Ancient Rome unit including PowerPoint warmups, worksheets, lesson plans, review and assessment.
-Get Ancient Rome Unit Bundled.
+Save some money by getting this product along with the entire unit.
+Go to Ancient Rome Unit Bundled.

 Topics Covered